priscillakohyl/THE-OPPENHEIMER-PROJECT/README.md

 # Introduction
 This is a submission for THE OPPENHEIMER PROJECT by Priscilla Koh.

-The test suite verifies for the 3 features of the portal:
+The test suite verifies for the 3 features of the portal:</br>
-F1: Enable Clerks to populate a list of working class heroes to the system
+F1: Enable Clerks to populate a list of working class heroes to the system</br>
-F2: Enable Bookkeepers to retrieve the payable taxation relief for each working class
+F2: Enable Bookkeepers to retrieve the payable taxation relief for each working class</br>
 F3: Enable Governor to dispense the money to each working class hero at her discretion

 This testsuite is scripted in Python 3.9 using Robot Framework 3.3.2.
 This is a loose interpretation of the Page Object Model.
-You may find the 'Page' in /THEOPPENHEIMERPROJECT/Tests/, and the 'Object' and custom keywords in /THEOPPENHEIMERPROJECT/Pages/.
+You may find the 'Page' in /THEOPPENHEIMERPROJECT/Tests/, and the 'Object' and custom keywords in /THEOPPENHEIMERPROJECT/Pages/.</br>
 You may also find that the scripts are structured in a way where generating many similar testcases is easy - there are 3 visible sections in each testcase - Test data, Expected Results and the Steps (Pre-requisite, Step 1 2 3 etc).
 As such, the test script will be more readable and user friendly.

 # Files: